sharetribe/flex-docs/src/docs/concepts-payments/how-sca-works/index.md

 <info>

-If you created your Flex instance after July 2019, SCA is already enabled in your marketplace.
+If you created your Sharetribe instance after July 2019, SCA is already enabled in your marketplace.
 You don't need to do anything to make it work.

 </info>

-If your Flex instance was created before July 2019, you will need to update your transaction process.
+If your Sharetribe instance was created before July 2019, you will need to update your transaction process.
 [Learn more about how the transaction process supporting SCA and Stripe integration works](/concepts/payment-intents/).
 If you're developing on the Sharetribe Web Template, your user interface already supports SCA, but if you're using an old